Usages of standard dashboard nodes¶

 -

-Create the flow as shown below:
+Connect the nodes in a flow as shown below:

 -